 CRU provides regular opportunities to study and discuss the Bible, worship, and pray.
 The group also provides fellowship, encouragement, and spiritual development among believers.
 They strive to discuss spiritual matters and provide outside speakers, videos, and articles for consideration.
-Dale Fenton (Student Services) is the campus advisor and Don Stiver is the CRU staff leader.

 Darkroom Photography Club

 The Darkroom Photography Club is a great place for photographers or those who would like to learn about photography, to meet and share their work and experiences.
 Everyone is welcome!

 The UW-BC Future Engineers encourages students’ active participation and leadership role in engineering fields and disciplines.
 Future Engineers have been recognized in regional and national engineering competitions.

 Give them the opportunity to make decisions regarding club activities such as book club, game nights, library improvements, etc.

 Advisor: Cecelia Hutte

 Phi Theta Kappa (PTK) International Honor Society

 This organization recognizes academic excellence and provides opportunities for service, scholarship, and fellowship.
 PTK currently provides such services as peer tutoring and sponsors forums on topics of academic and public concern.
 The academic prerequisite for joining PTK is a GPA of 3.25 or higher after completion of 12 credit hours.
 For more information, visit PTK International or visit us on Facebook.

 Advisors: Christa James-Byrnes, Quentin Vieregge and Dean Yohnk